hasibzunair/learn-mlops/README.md

 ### GCP course todos

-* Deploy API on cloud run, call API locally (use old docker API code for this)
+* Deploy API on cloud run ([link](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service)), call API locally (use old docker API code for this)
 * Deploy frontend gradio ML app on GCP
 * Train, test and deploy model as an API using all GCP AI components
 * Auto train and deploy?